citi-hackaton/backend/docs/QRPP_ARCH.md

 {
     "transactionData": {
         "amount": 100,
-        "description": "Description of the transfer"
+        "description": "Description of the transfer",
+        "isRejectable": true
     }
 }
 ```